geotools/geotools/docs/developer/procedures/bom.rst

 2. **GeoTools Modules BOM** (``gt-bom``)

    * Located at: ``/bom/pom.xml``
-   * Imports the platform dependencies BOM
-   * Manages versions for all GeoTools modules
+   * Manages versions for all GeoTools modules only
    * Covers GeoTools library modules, plugin modules, extensions modules, and test artifacts
+   * Does not include third-party dependencies (these are managed separately by ``gt-platform-dependencies``)

 BOM Usage in GeoTools Development
 ---------------------------------